tnypxl/api-challenge/README.md

 ### Testing Scenario:

 Your client has decided to open a store and sell various products.
-They'd like to allow thier customers to rate each product.
+They'd like to allow their customers to rate each product.
 With this offering your client is releasing two new API endpoints.

 ### Instructions: